Allegations against top priest under review after AP report

 Pontikes protested to the archdiocese and went to police in August.
 After AP inquiries last week, Rossi’s new bishop placed him on leave pending the outcome of the investigation.

 Rossi’s lawyer has said he is cooperating with the police investigation but declined to comment further.
-The archdiocese has defended him, saying the relationship was consensual and did not involve intercourse.
-Pontikes claims it did.
+The archdiocese says it is cooperating with the investigation and has defended Rossi, saying the relationship was consensual and did not involve intercourse.
+Pontikes says it did.

 The case is significant because DiNardo heads the U.S. Catholic Church’s response to the clergy sex-abuse scandal, which exploded anew last year worldwide.
 As president of the U.S. Conference of Catholic Bishops, DiNardo will lead a meeting next week of U.S. bishops to approve new measures for accountability over abuse.